Lofy14/NoDetectFarming1.2.4/README.md

 Fixed auto sell sometimes bugging out and crashing your game

+# Hotkeys
+/NDF enable to enable the mod /NDF disable to disable the mod.

-# I have a question, where can I ask it?
+# My mod isn't working/ I have a question.

-Dm steegi#0191 for help!
+Dm steegi#0191 for questions and support.